0xNazgul/fuzzydefi/protocols/compound-v2/README.md

 * `Supply Interest Rate = Borrowing Interest Rate * U * (1 - S)`

 ### **cTokens**:
 This is a EIP-20 compliant contract that keeps track of balances supplied to the protocol.
-Users can mint cTokens to earn interest from the cTokens exhcange rate that increases in value relative to the asset.
+Users can mint cTokens to earn interest from the cTokens exchange rate that increases in value relative to the asset.
 Users can also use the cTokens as collateral.
 * All mints, redeems, borrow, repays a borrow, liquidates a borrow or transfers are done via the cToken.
 * Two types of cTokens CErc20 (wraps the underlying ERC-20 asset)and CEther (wraps ether)